Environmental Engineering - BS

 In addition to Utah State University’s admissions requirements, the environmental engineering program has additional requirements:

-• New Freshmen: Students that meet the USU admission requirements and meet these minimum requirements can be admitted as a pre-professional environmental engineering major.
+• First-Year students: Students that meet the USU admission requirements and meet these minimum requirements can be admitted as a pre-professional environmental engineering major.

 • Minimum 3.0 High School GPA